Hakon/reefpoints/_posts/2012-01-22-client-side-validations-goes-modular.md

-Pulling the Mongoid code out into its own plugin allows this bug to be fixed there and I can continue to do bug fixes/feature development in ClientSideValidations that everyone an benefit from.
+Pulling the Mongoid code out into its own plugin allows this bug to be fixed there and I can continue to do bug fixes/feature development in ClientSideValidations that everyone can benefit from.

 ## More than just SemVer ##